sveltekit-i18n/parsers/parser-default/README.md

 `number` – input value is converted to locale formatted number string.\
 `date` – input value is converted to locale date string.\
 `ago` – input value is converted to locale relative date string.
+`currency` – input value is converted to locale relative currency string.

 Each modifier returns a string value based on these input properties: